Chronial/wsl-sudo/README.md

-Sudo for Cygwin
+Sudo for WSL
 ===============

 What is this?
 -------------

-This tool emulates Unix sudo in cygwin.
-It allows you to run applications in elevated user mode from a non-elevated cygwin shell.
+This tool allows you to run applications in windows elevated user mode from a non-elevated wsl shell.

 It is based on [nu774's tool](https://github.com/nu774/sudo-for-cygwin) and has full terminal support, so you can run interactive applications like vim or a